emeshnick/heist/README.md

 # Heist

 A messaging application using Socket.io.
+Users can add points to a map that are displayed in real time to the members of their group.

 ## Setup